 Report any damage or failure.

-8.11 Mechanical Strength of Filters (Refer Clause 6.8 IS 17274 Part 6)
+8.11 Mechanical Strength of Filters (Refer 6.8 IS 17274 Part 6)

 8.11.1 Test Equipment

 The apparatus as shown schematically in Fig. 8, consists of a steel case (K) which is fixed on a vertically moving piston (S), capable of being lifted up 20 mm by a rotating cam (N) and dropping down on to a steel plate (P) under its own mass as the cam rotates.
 The mass of the steel case shall be greater than 10 kg, and the mass of the base of the equipment shall be at least ten times as much as the case, or the equipment shall be bolted to the floor.